aospapp/aosp/external/autotest/docs/faft-design-doc.md

 Design Doc: [https://docs.google.com/a/google.com/document/d/1XZgX4_v-Ps7YBRnjZmCFYjrjyBZQz5YmRrg7YWBFfV0/edit?hl=en_US](https://docs.google.com/a/google.com/document/d/1XZgX4_v-Ps7YBRnjZmCFYjrjyBZQz5YmRrg7YWBFfV0/edit?hl=en_US)

 This work is an on-going project to ensure the whole factory install flow work fine.
 It downloads a factory bundle from buildbot, setup TFTP and Omaha servers.
-It uses a mini-Servo board to control a Chrome OS device, like switching dev switch, resetting device, sending Ctrl-D key, etc. This work is done by Rong Chang and the factory team to ensure partners get a good factory bundle.
+It uses a mini-Servo board to control a ChromeOS device, like switching dev switch, resetting device, sending Ctrl-D key, etc. This work is done by Rong Chang and the factory team to ensure partners get a good factory bundle.

 Since using a Servo board can automate almost all the human behaviors.
 The test can be done fully automated.
 The proposed FAFT in this document is an extension of this work.